famedaxolotl/gce-wget/README.md

 ### 1. Downloading binary

-- You can download the binary from the [releases page.](https://github.com/famedaxolotl/gce-wget/releases)
+- You can download the latest binary from the [releases page.](https://github.com/famedaxolotl/gce-wget/releases)

 - Move the binary `gce-wget` to `/usr/bin` with